vitaliybeinspired/Artificial-Intelligence/README.md

 I learned about Upsampling and tranposing 2dconv and autoencoders.
 I learned about GAN networks how they create real and fake data and try to disciminate which one it is.
 Uploaded two notebooks.

+# DAY 22 (3/1) - NATURAL LANGUAGE PROCESSING (NLP)

+I used flair for NLP to detect Named Entity Recognition.